minimo6caracteres/tyron/README.md

 ---

 ## What is tyron?
 Tyron is an e-commerce service for you, the end-user.
-An online platform where you could buy - and sell - products and services.
-The platform has 3 pillars: identity, network and communication.
+An app where you could buy - and sell - products and services, as well as data, the data that you own.
+Tyron has 3 pillars: identity, network and communication.

  - **tyron.identity**: Every time you want to buy from an online shop you have to use an account managed by them and they can store your data for a long time.
 What if instead of many usernames and passwords, you could use your self-sovereign identity (SSI)?
-An identity that is anchored in an open source computer system that allows you to manage your privacy by creating different identifiers.
-For each company you interact with, you could create a unique digital identifier.
-From your account, you could manage all your identifiers and decide what personal information they have access to.
+A digital identity anchored in a system that allows you to manage your privacy by creating different decentralized identifiers (DIDs).
+For each company you communicate with, you could create a unique DID and decide what private information they have access to.

  - **tyron.network**: An e-commerce network of blockchains for peer-to-peer transactions where you own your identity and private information.
 Using tyron, all the data you create is encrypted with your secret keys.